The Original Soupman

 The 55th Street location, which began operating in 1984, was closed in 2004, with the windows soaped over.
-Yeganeh, who was born in Iran, kept the lease on the shop while he looked to expand into a broader market.
+Yeganeh kept the lease on the shop while he looked to expand into a broader market.
 This led to the formation of the Original Soup Man chain and eventually led to the reopening of the Soup Kitchen International location in 2010 under the name "Original Soup Man", like all of Yeganeh's other restaurants.